Red Sox Fans Will Love Advice Mookie Betts, Alex Cora Gave Ian Kinsler

 “There is no scared baseball in here.
 That’s refreshing because in my opinion that’s the way you’re supposed to play the game.
 When you start looking over the shoulder and you start worrying about what question someone is going to ask you or what someone is going to say or you start worrying about your mistakes this game can become difficult.”

 At the end of the day, the aggressive approach Cora has instilled in the Red Sox doesn’t work for every team.
-There have plenty of successful teams, including past Boston clubs, who have won championships by being patient and minimizing mistakes.
+There have plenty of successful clubs, including past Boston teams, who have won championships by being patient and minimizing mistakes.

-Still, Cora clearly has struck all the right chords with the Red Sox, who have the best record in Major League Baseball.
+Still, Cora clearly has struck all the right chords with the Red Sox, who own the best record in Major League Baseball at 95-44.

 Thumbnail photo via Brett Davis/USA TODAY Sports Images